Pwnzer0tt1/firegex/README.md

 # Credits
 - Copyright (c) 2007 Arash Partow (http://www.partow.net) for the base of our proxy implementation
 - Copyright (c) 2022 Pwnzer0tt1

-# TODO:

-## Next points

-- Add proxy script in different language to use for porthijacking to download
-- Explanation about tools in the dedicated pages making them more user-friendly
-- Adding new section with "general firewall rules" to manage "simple" TCP traffic rules graphically and through nftables